seanox/pdf-service/manual/Introduction.md

 #### Value Placeholder

-Placeholders represent a value to the corresponding key of a level of a structured or branched directory with key-value pairs.
+Placeholders represent a value to the corresponding key of a level of a structured or branched dictionary with key-value pairs.
 If to the identifier a structure with the same name exists, this is applied to the value.

 ```